• Skip to primary navigation

 Layers for this No-Bake Strawberry Jelly Cheesecake

 I guarantee that this show-stopping cheesecake will impress all of your friends and family.
 As complicated and long-winded as this recipe looks on the outside, it is really simple to tackle.
 The hardest part is waiting for each layer to set before you add the next layer.
-I wrote a COMPLETE step by step guide with tips and instructions for you to make your very own show stopper at home.
+I wrote a complete step-by-step guide with tips and instructions for you to make your very own show-stopper at home.

 Here are the five layers in this cheesecake.
-You can substitute the fruit, jelly layers, crust in whichever way you prefer.
+You can substitute the fruit, jelly layers, or crust in whichever way you prefer.
 (More about substitutions below)

 1. Lemon jelly with fresh strawberries layer